John C.Y. Lee

 CHP projects offer major opportunities to generate profits, enhance energy efficiency, and improve sustainability in the Asia-Pacific region.
 These are favorable times for municipalize and industrial facility operators to explore the full potential of producing electricity, heat, and cooling from a single source of fuel.

 In assessing the performance of a combined heat and power project, the equipment’s efficiency is important – but not nearly as important as its availability (uptime).
 Simply stated, anytime the generating equipment is offline, it produces zero revenue.
 Its kilowatts of capacity are devalued when its hours of operation are reduced.

 Now for the same two units, assume that electrical efficiency is the same at 42.1 percent, but that Unit A’s availability is 90 percent and Unit B’s is 96 percent.
-In this scenario, the more available Unit B has a 6.25 percent revenue advantage.
-See the chart below.
+In this scenario, the more available Unit B has a 6.25 percent revenue advantage (see Chart 3).